Jeshikha/Bootstrap-Portfolio/README.md

 The Contact Me section includes my address, email, and telephone number, allowing visitors to reach out, for which I have used the Bootstrap cards format and and provides links to my social networks (GitHub and LinkedIn).

+## CTA (Subscribe to receive updates)

+Call to action button to push audience to Subcribe to my marketing emails with a functional Modal button.

 ## Footer

 The footer contains copyright information.